iHiD/propono/README.md

 ### Contributors

 This project is managed by the [Meducation team](http://company.meducation.net/about#team).

-These specific individuals have written lots of the code that made this possible:
+These individuals have come up with the ideas and written the code that made this possible:

 - [Jeremy Walker](http://github.com/iHID)
 - [Malcom Landon](http://github.com/malcyL)